pilartomas/trezor-password-manager-cli/README.md

 - Only reading is supported at the moment, store creation and updates will come later on.
 - Tested on Trezor One.
 Some additional complexity around PASSPHRASE on Trezor T needs to be handled.
 (Might be bypassed by correctly setting the PASSPHRASE env variable)
-- Google Drive storage is not yet supported (Can be bypassed direcly specifying the store file)
+- Google Drive storage is not yet supported (Can be bypassed by direcly specifying the store file)